tharveyster/mern-weloveeats/README.md

 ## To Do
 - User account creation (sign up).
 - Log in / log out.
-- View counter on recipes (updates on each visit).
 - Like / dislike recipes.
 - Comment on recipes.
 - Reply to comments.